hannahms/edb-benchmarks/README.md

 Each benchmark should follow the directory structure listed below with a numberic prefix and a step name:

-- `00_validate` - Validates the parameters selected for the benchmark execution. **If the validation fails the entire benchmark fails.**
+- `00_validate` - Validates the parameters selected for the benchmark execution. **If the validation fails, the entire benchmark fails.**
 - `01_provision` - Provisions the infrastructure required for executing the benchmark
 - `02_deploy` - Sets up and configures the provisioned infrastructure
 - `03_prepare` - Prepares and sets up the benchmark execution